brave/link-bubble/README.md

 Try uninstalling the application which already exists on your plugged in device.

+##Telling getlocalization.com about new strings

+1. Periodically upload the file `./Application/LinkBubble/src/main/res/values/strings.xml` to [getlocalization.com](https://www.getlocalization.com/LinkBubble/files/).  getlocalization.com will determine which strings are new
+2. When prompted on getlocalization.com, press the mark for retranslation (or keep existing) for changed strings.

+##Getting new translated strings from getlocalization.com

+1. Run `babel-node scripts/updateTranslations.js username password` to pull down the translated xml files.
+2. Commit and push your change.

 ##ADB

 If you don't have `adb` in your path add it to your `~/.bash_profile` or similar file: